 The Top Fantasy Sports Sites In The US

 One of two brands that dominate the DFS industry, DraftKings launched in 2012.
 Though several other DFS platforms already operated in the US at the time, DraftKings immediately emerged as a market leader after the debut.

 DraftKings offers DFS contests across virtually every imaginable major sport.
 The NFL stands as the most popular sport for DFS players, but that’s just a small piece of the massive menu of sports DraftKings has to offer for DFS contests.

 Some of the DFS contests found at DraftKings offer seven-figure prize pools.
 The weekly NFL Millionaire Maker tournament boasts up to a $10 million prize pool and is just one of many contests offering massive potential payouts.

-New players can take advantage of a $20 sign-up bonus.
-Upon registering for a new account, depositing at least $5 earns $20 in free betting credits as a welcome bonus.
+New players can take advantage of a great DraftKings promo offer.
+New users get a $20 sign-up bonus.
+You simply need to deposit at least $5 to earn these $20 in free betting credits as a welcome bonus.